Live Webinar for Therapists. Complete one session for 2.5 contact hours (0.25 CEUs).

 Approved sponsor by the State of IL Department of Financial and Professional Regulation for Physical Therapy for 3 contact hours.
+Approved by the KY Physical Therapy Association for 2.5 Category 1 contact hours, expiration Date: 3/6/23 approval # CS64-2010-KPTA.
 Approved provider by the NY State Board of Physical Therapy for 3 contact hours (0.3 CEUs).

+NBCOT Professional Development for 2.5 PDUs.
 2.5 hours of this course qualify towards the discipline-specific hours for the 20-hour requirement for NDTA re-certification.
-They do NOT qualify towards the 8-hour NDTA Instructor requirement for re-certification.

 ASHA CEUs are awarded by the ASHA CE Registry upon receipt of the CEU Participant Form from the ASHA.
 Approved CE Provider for up to 0.25 CEU’s.
 The learning assessment for this course was successfully completed and approved for 2.5 clock hours of continuing education credit by the TX Speech-Language-Hearing Association.